branchup/moodle-filter_shortcodes/README.md

 The page is not automatically added to the navigation to avoid being too intrusive, we rely on administrators to make this link available to the end-users in their own way.

-When the permission to view the list is given in another context than the system context (e.g given to teachers in courses), the URL should include the parameter `?contextid=123`, where `123` is the context to use to check the permissions.
+When the permission to view the list is given in another context than the system context (e.g. given to teachers in courses), the URL should include the parameter `?contextid=123`, where `123` is the context to use to check the permissions.

 How-to for developers
 ---------------------